capsailer/capsailer-cli/docs/getting-started.md

-# Getting Started
+# Getting Started with Capsailer

-This guide will help you get started with Capsailer quickly.
+This guide will help you get started with Capsailer for air-gapped Kubernetes deployments.

 ## Prerequisites